 Workout 9: Surfing on Royal Caribbean's FlowRider

-Also Consider: Instead of surfing on top of a current, swim against one for a good cardio workout on Princess's larger ships.
+Also consider: Instead of surfing on top of a current, swim against one for a good cardio workout on Princess's larger ships.
 The swim-against-the-current spa pool gives you a workout that can equal many laps in a traditional pool.

 Workout 10: Circuit Training in Crystal Cruises' Outdoor Fitness Garden

-Why It's Great: The multilevel outdoor "garden" consists of more than a dozen glass-blasted, stainless steel fitness stations crafted by Danish company Norwell Outdoor Fitness.
+Why it's Great: The multilevel outdoor "garden" consists of more than a dozen glass-blasted, stainless steel fitness stations crafted by Danish company Norwell Outdoor Fitness.
 The company's equipment can be found in parks in Europe and a few U.S. states, as well.
-The pieces are simply designed and intuitive so that you can step on, and the machine will guide your movement using your body weight as resistance.
-No adjustments or weights required.
+The pieces are simply designed and intuitive so that you can step on, and the machine will guide your movement using your body weight as resistance -- no adjustments or weights required.
 A Norwell Fitness app is available if you'd like more guidance and a way to track your progress.

-Also Consider: Carnival's SportSquare's top-deck fitness options include a six-station Vita exercise course and SkyFitness, home to rowing machines, elliptical trainers, punching bags and more.
-It's available on Carnival Magic, Carnival Breeze and Carnival Sunshine.
+Also consider: Carnival's SportSquare's top-deck fitness options include a six-station Vita exercise course and SkyFitness, home to rowing machines, elliptical trainers, punching bags and more.
+It's available on select Carnival ships, typically the fleet's newest additions and rec